 Congrats!
 You officially made it halfway through your pregnancy.
 Once women reach 20 weeks, they often feel pretty good—morning sickness has subsided, and you aren’t big enough to be burdened with too much back pain and extra weight.
 Another exciting part of this milestone is the 20-week ultrasound or anatomy scan.
 This may be your first time seeing the baby.
 During this scan, many parents-to-be find out the gender of the baby, and you get confirmation that baby is growing normally.
-The 20-week scan can be just as nerve-wracking as it is exciting, so we dive into what exactly you can expect.
+The 20-week scan can be just as nerve-wracking as exciting, so we dive into what you can expect.

-Everything You Need to Know About the 20 Week Anatomy Scan
+Everything You Need to Know About the 20-Week Anatomy Scan

-What is the 20 Week Anatomy Scan?
+What is the 20-week Anatomy Scan?

-What Happens During the 20 Week Anatomy Scan?
+What Happens During the 20-Week Anatomy Scan?

 How Can I Prepare for the Scan?